Life of John Lewis to be celebrated over 6 days of ceremonies

-ATLANTA — While the world continues to grapple with the loss of civil rights titan Rep. John Lewis, the work turns to celebrating his life and legacy.
+ATLANTA — While the world continues to grapple with the loss of civil rights titan Rep. John Lewis, the work turns to celebrate his life and legacy.

-On Thursday night, Lewis' family released details of the Celebration of Life ceremonies for the Congressman that will take place over six days.

 According to family, a military honor guard will accompany Rep. Lewis during all the events, including a final crossing of the Edmund Pettus Bridge in Selma, Alabama.
 They will also be present while he lies in state first at the Alabama Capitol in Montgomery, then the U.S. Capitol and finally the Georgia Capitol.